Private Percival L. Spurr, 301949, Durham Light Infantry, 1st/8th Battalion

 'Z' Reserve was established due to fears that Germany would not accept the terms of any peace treaty, and therefore the British Government decided it would be wise to be able to quickly recall trained men if there was a resumption of hostilities.
 Soldiers who were being demobilised, particularly those who had agreed to serve 'for the duration', were at first posted to Class Z. They returned to civilian life, but with an obligation to return if called upon.
 The Z Reserve was eventually abolished on the 31st March 1920.

-Percival Leopold Spurr of 1, White’s Buildings, Dewsbury Road, Ossett died on the 19th May 1920 and was buried on the 22nd May 1920 at Ossett Holy Trinity Church.
+Percival L. Spurr of 1, White’s Buildings, Dewsbury Road, Ossett died on the 19th May 1920 and was buried on the 22nd May 1920 at Ossett Holy Trinity Church.
 At the time of his death, his wife, Annie was heavily pregnant with their third child and Douglas P. Spurr, was born later in the Summer of 1920.

 In November 1920, the Ministry of Pensions informed Annie Spurr that she and two of her children were entitled to a pension.
 Her third child would not qualify on the basis that he was not born while Percy was in army service.
 By January 1922 Annie was recorded living at 3, Palmers Buildings, Cutsyke, Castleford, but by December 1925 she had returned to live at White’s Buildings, Dewsbury Road, Ossett.
 She was, by then, in receipt of a weekly pension of 26/8d for her and 17/6 for two of her three children.
 It is not known if Annie Spurr remarried.

 Percival L. Spurr, aged 30 years, son of Mr. Alfred Spurr of 142, Street Side, Ossett and the husband of Annie Spurr, 1, White's Buildings, Dewsbury Road, Ossett died on the 19th May 1920.
-He is buried was buried at the Ossett (Holy Trinity) Churchyard, 1 Church Street, Ossett on the 22nd May 1920.
+He was buried at the Ossett (Holy Trinity) Churchyard, 1 Church Street, Ossett on the 22nd May 1920.

 1. "Ossett Observer", 18th November 1916